Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 The College expects each student to:

-1. Attend school in accordance with the Attendance Policy;
+1. Attend College in accordance with the Attendance Policy;

 2. Treat every student, client and each staff member with respect;